Leave a Message

 Lake overview and access

-If the HOA manages the lake as common property, boating may be limited to community launch points and shared docks.
-If certain lakefront lots have private dock permissions, you will still need to follow HOA architectural guidelines and any county or state permit requirements.
-Ask the HOA or developer for written rules so you understand what is possible on day one and what would require approvals.
+Boating is limited to community launch points and docks.
+Most lakefront lots have or can have private docks, you will still need to follow HOA architectural guidelines and any county or state permit requirements.
+Ask the Waterfront Lifestyle Group for the written rules so you understand what the type of dock you may have and specific guidelines.

 Allowed watercraft: what to expect